qTox/qTox/doc/user_manual_en.md

 | `CTRL` + `TAB` | Switch to the next contact |
 | `CTRL` + `SHIFT` + `TAB` | Switch to the previous contact|
 | `ALT` + `q` | Quote selected text |

+## Emoji Packs

+qTox provides support for custom emoji packs.
+To install a new emoji pack put it in `%AppData%/Local/emoticons` for Windows or `~/.local/share/emoticons` for Linux.
+If these directories don't exist, you have to create them.
+The emoji files have to be in a subfolder also containing `emoticon.xml`, see the structure of https://github.com/qTox/qTox/tree/v1.5.2/smileys for further information.